aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/structureddocumenttag/_index.md

 **Returns:**
 int - The corresponding  int  value.
-### getDateDisplayFormat() {#getDateDisplayFormat--}
+### getDateDisplayFormat() {#getDateDisplayFormat}
 ```
 public String getDateDisplayFormat()
 ```

 String that represents the format in which dates are displayed.
-Can not be null.
+Can not be  null .
 The dates for English (U.S.) is "mm/dd/yyyy"

 Accessing this property will only work for [SdtType.DATE](../../com.aspose.words/sdttype\#DATE) SDT type.